vishal-g17/NextGen_Attendance/README.md

 Follow on-screen instructions to mark attendance effortlessly!

-### 📸 Screenshots
+### 📸 Students Images
-Include screenshots or GIFs demonstrating the project in action (if applicable).
+Include images demonstrating the project in action.

 ### Contributing
 🚀 Contributions are welcome!
 Fork the repository and submit pull requests.